Culex mosquitoes test positive for West Nile virus in Weld County - News Break

 Culex mosquitoes test positive for West Nile virus in Weld County

-Jul.
-8—The Weld County Department of Public Heath and Environment recently announced the county's first detection of West Nile in mosquitoes this year.
+The Weld County Department of Public Heath and Environment recently announced the county’s first detection of West Nile in mosquitoes this year.
 The Culex mosquitoes around Colorado have been more common than past years, according to a news release.
-The Culex count is more than three times higher for this year's mosquito season, which ranges from April to October, compared to the past five-year average.www.northwestgeorgianews.com
+The Culex count is more than three times higher for this year’s mosquito season, which ranges from April to October, compared to the past five-year average.www.greeleytribune.com

 Comments / 0